Ladies and gentlemen, dear listeners, welcome to this special edition of Radio Renaissance.

 That's going to be my guess.

-One of the reasons I say that is that these people who are really big on transsexual rights— They're some of the most vicious people in America these days.
+One of the reasons I say that is that these people who are really big on transsexual rights, they're some of the most vicious people in America these days.

-And it had to do with a meeting at the school board about a rule, uh, the schools where I live, or these schools where they encourage information and about uh transsexuals and gender fluidity, and and they're talking about making sex change operations uh encouraged, and you don't have to tell your parents, and uh the the school will hold your hand, education about all of this stuff.
+And they're talking about making sex change operations encouraged, and you don't have to tell your parents, and the school will hold your hand, education about all of this stuff.

-And so there was there's opposition to this, obviously.
+And so there's opposition to this, obviously.

-But the people who were there, there were people way brandishing signs that said, kill Nazis, not transsexuals.
+But the people who were there, there were people brandishing signs that said, kill Nazis, not transsexuals.

 These people are vicious.